 After seeing the north side of the peninsula, I headed southwest to Kalalock.
 This is a campground I remember as a kid going to a number of times in the winter.
 Yup – in the winter.
-My mom would heard that a storm was coming and off we went to camp at the Kalalock campground in our Siesta trailer.
+My mom would hear that a storm was coming and off we would go to camp at the Kalalock campground in our Siesta trailer.
 We would then walk the beach looking for glass fishing floats caught in the logs.
 And we found a few not broken.

 Ruby Beach.
 Look closely at the rocks and you will see they are comprised of small pieces of rock all mashed together.